FRCTeam3255/SuperCORE/README.md

     * SN_MotionProfile

 ### Robot Preferences
- Using the SuperCORE preferences gives the ability to swtich between using the hardcoded values and the Network Tables values.
+ Using the SuperCORE preferences gives the ability to switch between using the hardcoded values and the Network Tables values.

-## Competetion
+## Competition
  It is recommended during a competition that:
 * all SN_Debug messages be disabled, making other important error messages more visible.
 * hardcoded Robot Preferences are used.